 - You must make satisfactory academic progress toward completion of your degree or educational objective as stated in the university catalogue.
 Unsatisfactory academic progress may result in termination of your educational benefits.

-- Vocational Rehabilitation students must buy all required books and supplies through the school bookstore.
+- Veteran Readiness and Employment (VR&E) students must buy all required books and supplies through the school bookstore.
 No reimbursement will be made for items purchased elsewhere.

-- If as a result of an overpayment your tuition payment is withheld by DVA, you are responsible for meeting the requirements of the business office to avoid being involuntarily dropped from classes (chapter 33).
+- If as a result of an overpayment your tuition payment is withheld by DVA, you are responsible for meeting the requirements of the Office of Student Accounts to avoid being involuntarily dropped from classes (chapter 33).

 - While attending Methodist University, you are subject to VA Regulations and Institutional Requirements contained in the Methodist University Catalogue.